 Global Studies Certificate

-Through direct experience, travel, and study, Highland’s Global Studies Program allows students to acquire a deeper understanding of world cultures and global issues.
+Through direct experience, travel, and study, Highland’s Global Studies Program seeks to produce global citizens who have acquired a deeper understanding of world cultures and global issues.

-The capstone of Highland's Global Studies program is an experiential, service or academic project demonstrating in-depth knowledge of a global issue or problem.
-The Global Studies Program allows students to earn a certificate in recognition of their achievement.
+The capstone of the program is an experiential, service, or academic project demonstrating in-depth knowledge of a global issue or problem.
+Through the Global Studies Program, students earn a certificate of recognition for their achievement.